 A risk assessment is a careful examination of what could cause harm to people in the workplace.
 Doing a risk assessment will help employers identify the significant risks in their workplace, and avoid wasted effort by effectively targeting these.
 A good risk assessment will help avoid accidents and ill health, which can not only ruin lives, but can also increase costs to business through lost output, compensation claims and higher insurance premiums.

-General advice on how to carry out a risk assessment is contained in 'Five steps to risk assessment'.
+General advice on how to carry out a risk assessment is contained in 'Controlling the risks in the workplace'.
 Involving employees and safety representatives in the risk assessment process is a highly effective way of identifying hazards and developing solutions that work.

 Employers have a legal obligation to protect their health and safety and that of their workforce.
 Regulation 3, of the Management of Health and Safety at Work Regulations 1999, requires, among other things, that all employers assess the risks to the health and safety of their employees while they are at work.

-HSE have produced the Manual Handling Assessment Chart (MAC), which can be used to help identify high-risk tasks.
-The MAC does not comprise a full risk assessment, as some aspects, such as individual factors, are not covered.
+HSE has produced the Manual Handling Assessment Charts (MAC), which can be used to help identify high-risk tasks.
+The MAC may not comprise a full risk assessment, as some aspects, such as individual factors, are not covered.

-You can get further help in assessing tasks that include pushing and pulling from the Push Pull tool.
+You can get further help in assessing tasks that include pushing and pulling from the Risk assessment of pushing and pulling (RAPP) tool.

 In relation to upper limb disorders, the filter and risk assessment worksheets featured in the guidance booklet Upper limb disorders in the workplace can be used as an aid to risk assessment.
 They are intended to help employers identify the potential risks and possible ways to reduce them.